This article describes the filing requirements for 2021. Additional information is available on the FEC's Dates and deadlines web page.

-All committees must file a 2019 Year-End report due January 31, 2020, that covers activity through December 31, 2019.
-To help committees prepare these reports, the Commission will host reporting and FECFile webinars for PACs and party committees on January 15 and for candidate committees on January 22.
+Committees must file a 2020 Year-End report due January 31, 2021, that covers activity through December 31, 2020.
+To help committees prepare their reports, the Commission will host reporting and FECFile webinars for candidates on January 13 and PACs and party committees on January 14.

-To find out which reports your committee must file in 2020, visit the Filing frequency by type of filer web page and click the links to access the appropriate reporting tables.
-Please note that committees active in special elections in 2020 may have to file additional special election reports.
+To find out which reports your committee must file in 2021, check the Filing frequency by type of filer webpage and click the links to access the appropriate reporting tables.
+Please note that committees active in special elections in 2021 may have to file additional special election reports.

 Notification of filing deadlines

 In addition to publishing this article and the online reporting tables, the Commission notifies committees of filing deadlines through reporting reminders called prior notices.
 Prior notices are distributed exclusively by email, so every committee should ensure that the email address on its Statement of Organization (Form 1) is current.
 Each committee may list up to two email addresses.
 To amend Form 1, electronic filers must submit Form 1 filled out in its entirety.
-Paper filers should include only the committee’s name, address, FEC identification number, the updated or changed portions of the form, the name and signature of the treasurer and the date signed.
-Committees may also use our online webform to update their information.
+Paper filers should include only the committee’s name, address, FEC identification number and the updated or changed portions of the form.
+All committees may also use our online webform to update their information, but those that do so must continue to file electronically for the balance of the year.

 The Commission provides reminders of upcoming filing dates as a courtesy to help committees comply with the filing deadlines set forth in the Federal Election Campaign Act (the Act) and Commission regulations.
 Committee treasurers are responsible for filing committee reports on time.
 Not receiving a prior notice does not excuse committee treasurers for failing to comply with any filing deadline.